UPBGE/UPBGE-Docs/source/manual/editors/text/index.rst

 .. warning::

-   This script execution takes place outside Game Engine, and it is focused for development purpose only.
+   This script execution takes place outside Game Engine, and it is intended for development purpose only.
-   If you want to execute a Python script into the Game Engine checks the :doc:`Python Scripting <manual/python/introduction>` chapter.
+   If you want to execute a Python script inside the Game Engine check the :doc:`Python Scripting </manual/python/introduction>` chapter.